Licensing and Subscription

 Apply Metered License

-Aspose.Words enables developers to apply a metered key.
+Aspose.Words allows developers to apply a metered key.
 This is a new licensing mechanism.

 The new licensing mechanism will be used along with the existing licensing method.
 Those customers who want to be billed based on the use of API features can use the Metered Licensing.